niekvlessert/audiocodes_syslog_tool/README.md

 When done visit your webserver using Chrome/Firefox, the folder is /ast/.

 Obviously you must set the Audiocodes device to log syslog data to the IP address of your Syslog machine.
+You need set "VoIP Debug Level" to "Detailed" level in AudioCdoes device so that it will send "CALL_END" CDR detail messages into rsyslog.
 You can then try the GUI after some calls have been made through the device, or have a look in the database if it's not working:

 ```
 psql -U syslog